 Download our school concept brochure to discover design options for wooden schools.

-Studies done in classrooms reveal that students have lower levels of stress, tend to be able to concentrate more, tend to have less conflicts, and obtain better grades.
+Studies reveal that students in wooden classrooms have lower levels of stress, tend to be able to concentrate more, tend to have less conflicts, and obtain better grades.

 (proHolz Steiermark and Holzcluster Steiermark, 2009)